Vegan Zucchini Fritters

 Don’t fry more than 3 fritters at once, or the oil temperature cools down too fast, and the fritters wouldn’t fry properly.

-You can serve these vegan fritters plain, as a side dish to a curry, or baked tofu.
+You can serve these vegan fritters plain, as a side dish to a curry, or to baked tofu.
 You can also serve these fritters as a light dinner with some vegan toppings like:

 - Coconut yogurt